wgu-opensource/osmt/README.md

     ```

 ### Housekeeping with `osmt_cli.sh`
 You can surgically clean up OSMT-related Docker images and data volumes.
-This step **will** delete data from local OSMT Quickstart and Development configurations.
+This step **will** delete data from Development and API Test configurations.
 It does not remove the mysql/redis/elasticsearch Docker images, as those may be available locally for other purposes.

 ```
 ./osmt_cli.sh -c